jollytoad/ahx/docs/css_rules.md

 `--prop()` or `attr()` function is usually used here to pick a value from the element.

-### --ahx-form
+### --ahx-target

-In combination with `--ahx-value`, this targets an element to hold form data, which may or may not be an actual form element.
-If it is a `<form>` then the value is set on the named input belonging to the form, a new hidden input is created if the named input does not exist.
-If it's another type of element then an internal `FormData` object is associated with the element and values are set in this.
+In combination with `--ahx-value`, this targets an element to receive the value.
+How the value is set depends upon `--ahx-input` or `--ahx-attr`.

 The value of this property can be: